ietf-wg-cellar/matroska-specification/diagram.md

 or the second `Element` if that Cluster contains a CRC-32 element ((#crc-32))

 Additionally, the `Block` contains an offset that, when added to the `Cluster`'s `Timestamp Element` value, yields the `Block`'s effective timestamp.
-Therefore, timestamp in the `Block` itself is relative to the `Timestamp Element` in the `Cluster`.
+Therefore, the timestamp in the `Block` itself is relative to the `Timestamp Element` in the `Cluster`.
 For example, if the `Timestamp Element` in the `Cluster` is set to 10 seconds and a `Block` in that `Cluster` is supposed to be played 12 seconds into the clip, the timestamp in the `Block` would be set to 2 seconds.